quantinterview/quantinterview.github.io/_posts/2017-8-2-Two-Heads.md

 I'll show three ways of solving this problem.

-## Method I: Recursive expectation in two steps
+## Method I: Recursive Expectation in Two Steps

 Let \\(X\\) be the number of tosses until we get two heads in a row, then we can solve \\( \mathbb{E}\left[X\right] \\) as follows: